 Changed in version 1.3.0: Starting with QML API version 1.3 (import io.thp.pyotherside 1.3), addImportPath() now also accepts qrc:/ URLs.
 The first time a qrc:/ path is added, a new import handler will be installed, which will enable Python to transparently import modules from it.

 '''

 importModule (string name, function callback(success) {})

+Import a Python module.

 '''